A Semi-parametric Realized Joint Value-at-Risk and Expected Shortfall Regression Framework: DATA and EMPIRICAL STUDY

 \subsubsection{Model Confidence Set}

-The model confidence set (MCS) was introduced by Hansen, Lunde and Nason (2011), as a method to statistically compare a group of forecast models via a loss function.
-We apply MCS to further compare among the 21 forecasting models and the forecasts combinations.
-A MCS is a set of models that is constructed such that it will contain the best model with a given level of confidence, which was selected as 90\% in our paper.
-The Matlab code for MCS testing was downloaded from "www.kevinsheppard.com/MFE\_Toolbox".
-We adapted code to incorporate the VaR and ES joint loss function (\ref{es_caviar_log_score}) in the MCS calculation.
+The MCS, introduced by Hansen et al. (2011), can statistically compare a group of forecast models via a loss function.
+MCS is applied to further compare the 27 forecasting models.
+A MCS is a set of models, constructed such that it contains the best model with a given level of confidence, selected as 90\% in our paper.
+The Matlab code for MCS testing is downloaded from ``www.kevinsheppard.com/MFE\_Toolbox'', adapted to incorporate the VaR and ES joint loss function (\ref{es_caviar_log_score}).
 Two methods, R and SQ, are employed in the MCS to calculate the test statistics.
-Specifically, R method uses the summed absolute values in the calculation, while SQ uses summed squares, more details can be found in page 465 of Hansen, Lunde and Nason (2011).
+Specifically, the R method uses the summed absolute values in the calculation, while SQ uses summed squares; more details can be found in Hansen et al. (2011, p.
+465).

-Table \ref{mcs_r} and \ref{mcs_sq} present the 90\% MCS using the R and SQ methods, respectively.
-Column "Total" counts the number of times that a model is included in the 90\% MCS across the 9 return series.
+In Table \ref{Summ_mcs_new}, each column counts the number of series where a model is included in the 90\% MCS, across the seven indices and seven assets and over the 1\% and 2.5\% quantile levels.
+Box indicates the best model, dashed box indicates the 2nd best model, and blue shading indicates the 3rd best model.

-In general, the proposed Realized-ES-CAViaR models are more likely to be included in the MCS compared to the other models.
-Via the test statistics calculated by R method, Realized-ES-CAViaR models employing SSRV and SSRR are included in the MCS for all assets.
-The ES-CAV-AR and ES-CAV-Exp are included by the MCS for only 4 and 6 times respectively.
-Via the SQ method, Re-ES-CAViaR-AR employing RR, SSRV and SSRR and Re-ES-CAViaR-Exp employing RR, ScRR, SSRV and SSRR are included in the MCS for all series.
+In summary, the proposed Realized-ES(-X)-CAViaR(-X) models are more or equally likely to be included in the MCS compared to other models.
+The best performing models are Realized-ES(-X)-CAViaR(-X) employing SSRV and SSRR, which are included in the MCS for at least 6 times across both assets and indices and over the 1\% and 2.5\% levels.

+Regarding the performance for index, the proposed Realized-ES(-X)-CAViaR(-X) models clearly outperform the other models with realized measures, such as CARE-AS-X and Realized-GARCH.

+Regarding the performance for asset, the performance results for the proposed Realized-ES(-X)-CAViaR(-X) models, CARE-AS-X, and Realized-GARCH are close, with most of these models excluded from MCS once across different columns.

-Overall, across several measures and tests for 1\% VaR and ES forecasts in 9 financial return series, the Realized-ES-CAViaR type models generally perform in a highly favourable manner when compared to a range of competing models.
-Considering VRates, rejections by standard quantile tests, quantile loss and VaR and ES joint loss, the Re-ES-CAViaR-AR and Re-ES-CAViaR-Exp employing sub-sampled RV and sub-sampled RR are the most favourable models overall.
+Overall, when forecasting 1\% and 2.5\% VaR and ES in 14 financial return series, across several measures and tests for forecast accuracy and model comparison, the performance of the proposed Realized-ES(-X)-CAViaR(-X) models, especially those employing sub-sampled RV and sub-sampled RR, is generally highly favorable.

 {